Danny Ledonne: Early career

-Since the game's release, Ledonne has become an unwitting champion for video games, despite Super Columbine Massacre being the only game he ever created.
+Since the game's release, Ledonne has become an unwitting champion for video games as an art form and medium for storytelling, despite Super Columbine Massacre being the only game he ever created.

 Film career

 Upon graduating from college, Ledonne worked on narrative and documentary short films such as Solace, The Unbelievable Truth, The Good Life, Super 7, and Wild Animals, Domesticated Humans (which he wrote and directed).
 In 2002, he produced and directed a Brickfilm animated adaptation of "Ship of Fools", a cautionary parable of industrial society written from prison by Ted Kaczynski.

 In 2007, he produced and edited the full-length documentary Playing Columbine.
 The film features over fifty interviews with game industry leaders, theorists, and developers, authors, filmmakers, journalists, elected officials, school shooting survivors, concerned citizens, festival organizers, media activists, free speech loyalists, and video game players.
 The film chronicles the controversy surrounding Super Columbine Massacre RPG!.
 It also features numerous other independent games, and film examines the video game/real world violence debate as well as exploring the future of interactive media's potential to confront serious issues.

 The film features notable figures including Jack Thompson, Hal Halpin, Doug Lowenstein, Jason Della Rocca, Jenova Chen, Brian Flemming, and the hosts of Free Talk Live.
 It was screened at film festivals such as the Denver Film Festival and AFI Fest.

 In 2011, Ledonne released his second documentary, Duck!
 (A Documentary), which explores the different species and natures of ducks across North America.